Kandrw/Matrix/README.md

 # Matrix
-Working with matrices                                                                                                              Project in development
+Working with matrices.
+Project in development